Designing Simple Mechanisms: Thinking contingently about unobserved moves by other players

-The reverse auction proceeds, roughly, as follows: The FCC makes an initial offer to each TV station.
-Each TV station can either quit or continue.
+The reverse auction proceeded, roughly, as follows: The Federal Communications Commission makes an opening offer to each television station.
+Each television station can either quit or continue.
 If it quits, then it remains on the air, retaining its broadcast rights with zero net payment.
 If it continues, then either it sells its rights at the current price, or the FCC makes a \textit{lower} offer and the process repeats.
-It is an obviously dominant strategy for each TV station to bid truthfully, quitting once the price drops below its value for remaining on the air.
-This reverse auction is another example of a personal-clock auction.
-It belongs to the class of deferred-acceptance clock auctions studied by \cite{milgrom2020clock}, which have useful implications for privacy and budget-balance.
+It is an obviously dominant strategy for each television station to bid truthfully, quitting once the price drops below its value for remaining on the air.
+This reverse auction belongs to the class of deferred-acceptance clock auctions studied by \cite{milgrom2020clock}, which have useful implications for privacy and budget-balance.

-You can see that the FCC's reverse auction is incentive-compatible, even though I have not described how the offers are determined or when the auction stops.\footnote{These details depend on those complicated feasibility-checking algorithms.
-Most bidders lacked the computational horsepower to check whether the algorithms were running as intended.} This is no accident.
-A mechanism is OSP if and only if truth-telling can be seen to be dominant from a certain kind of partial description.
+I have not described how the reverse auction determines the offers or when it decides to close a sale.
+Those details depend on the complicated feasibility-checking algorithms, and most bidders lacked the computational horsepower to check whether the algorithms were running as intended.
+But even without those details, you can see that the reverse auction is incentive-compatible.
+This is no accident.
+A mechanism is obviously strategy-proof if and only if truth-telling can be seen to be dominant from a certain kind of partial description.
 Such a description specifies the sequences of queries that one participant might receive, the answers that are allowed, and how queries and answers map to possible outcomes \citep[Theorem 1]{li2017obviously}.
-Notice that this description omits how the outcome depends on unobserved opponent moves; in this sense, OSP mechanisms formalize the idea of dominance that can be recognized without contingent reasoning.
+Notice that this description omits how the outcome depends on unobserved opponent moves; in this sense, obviously strategy-proof mechanisms formalize the idea of a dominant strategy that can be recognized without contingent reasoning.

 Psychologically, it is harder to account for hypothetical contingencies, than to reason about observed events \citep{esponda2014hypothetical}.
-Dynamic mechanisms can help participants to avoid mistakes, by resolving uncertainty about what other players have done.
-This connects to a larger literature on contingent reasoning \citep{martinez2019failures,cohen2022sequential,esponda2023contingent}, reviewed by \cite{niederle2023cognitive}.
+Dynamic mechanisms can help participants to avoid mistakes, by resolving uncertainty about what other players have done.\footnote{This insight connects to a larger literature on contingent reasoning \citep{martinez2019failures,cohen2022sequential,esponda2023contingent}, reviewed by \cite{niederle2023cognitive}. \cite{glazer1996extensive} formalize another sense in which dynamic games can be easier to understand than their static counterparts.}